Jaz2021/Godot-Mono-Steam-Networking/README.md

 ## Adding New Packet Types

 Creating new packet types is simple.
-Just define a new class like this:
+Just define a new class like this, with all serialized data given a `[SerializeData]` attribute:

 ``csharp
-[Packet(0)]
+[Packet]
 public class MyCustomPacket : IPacket<MyCustomPacket>
 {
-    // Your fields and methods here
+    // Your fields heres
+    // For example:
+    [SerializeData]
+    public int IntegerData;
 }
 ``
+### Adding New Serializable Data Types:

 ### Notes:
 - Each packet must implement `IPacket<T>`.
-- The `[Packet(x)]` attribute registers the packet with a unique ID (`x`).
+- The `[Packet]` attribute registers the packet with a unique ID according to alphabeical order.
-- The unique ID **must** be the first 3 bytes in the packet.
-These three bytes are used as redundancy to make it incredibly unlikely for a packet to be misinterpreted.
-- It is **recommended** to include a static delegate (event) in each packet type for handling incoming packets:

-``csharp
-public delegate void MyPacketSignal(MyPacket packet, ConnectionManager from);
-public static MyPacketSignal myPacketSignal;
-``

-- You can then subscribe to `Signal` from any object to handle specific packet types.

-> Handling and signaling logic is left to the developer to implement, giving you full flexibility.
+- The `[Packet]` attribute can be overloaded to pick and choose what functions are automatically generated
+- The `[SerializeData]` attribute assumes that the type in question has an extension method named `.Serialize()` and a function in PtrConverter named `.GetType`.
+- The `[SerializeData]` attribute **does not** work on types with a template or arrays, if you would like to use such, implement a container class to hold them as well as a Serialize() and PtrConverter.Get function.
+- There is currently no size checking implemented, this could theoretically read out of bounds memory and crash whatever project you are working on.

 ---